Scottish National League Division Two

 The Scottish National League Division Two (known as Arnold Clark National League Division 2 for sponsorship reasons) is the third tier of the Scottish League Championship for amateur rugby union clubs in Scotland.

 The division was established in its current format in 2014 after the creation of three national leagues below the Premiership.
 This replaced the two regional Championship Leagues which were scrapped after just two seasons.

 For the 2023–24 season, the division was reduced from 12 to 10 teams.

 Promotion and Relegation

-The top team is promoted to National League Division 1 while relegation is to National League Division 3.
+The top team is promoted to National League Division 1 while the bottom teams is relegated to National League Division 3.

-2025–26 Teams
+2026–27 Teams

-Departing were Gordonians, promoted to National League Division 1 while Lasswade (8th) and Preston Lodge (9th) were relegated to National League Division 3.
+Departing were GHK, promoted to National League Division 1 while Berwick were relegated to National League Division 3.